zpelechova/tripadvisor-miniactors/tripadvisor-hotels/README.md

-# TripAdvisor Restaurants Scraper
+# TripAdvisor Hotels Scraper

 Get data from TripAdvisor fast and easily.
-It's suitable for such use cases as scraping TripAdvisor emails, addresses, awards and many more attributes of restaurants on TripAdvisor.
+It's suitable for such use cases as scraping TripAdvisor emails, addresses, awards and many more attributes of hotels on TripAdvisor.

 # Input - TripAdvisor Crawler